audacity/audacity/BUILDING.md

 When cross-compiling from Intel to AppleSilicon, or if *Rosetta 2* is not installed on the AppleSilicon Mac, a native Audacity version build directory is required, as Audacity needs a working `image-compiler`.

-For example, to build ARM64 version of Audaicty on Intel Mac:
+For example, to build ARM64 version of Audacity on Intel Mac:

 ```
 $ mkdir build.x64